 The CERT Class is held at the Fire Department Training Classroom at 431 Stardust Pl., Alameda Point (the old Navy Base), on the corner of West Midway and Rainbow Ct. in Alameda.

 CERT courses are given four times throughout the year.
-View the 2014 training schedule and registration form.
+To register for the class please download the form here.

 Are you already a CERT graduate?
 Check out our our new graduate web site where you will be able to find continuing education classes, upcoming training exercises, and events.
 Find out what CERT district you live in and get involved! http://www.alamedacert.us/